Skip to content

 Application Process

 Qualified students may apply online.
 Prior to the application deadline, several information sessions are held each semester.
-Applications are due no later than the first of November in the fall semester or the first Thursday after Spring Break in the spring term.
-Applications require:
+Applications are due no later than Sunday, November 2nd @ 11:59pm in the fall semester or the first Thursday after Spring Break in the spring term.
+Students may stop by Lattimore 312 and ask either the Peer Advisors at the window or the Front Desk to see a binder of accepted e5 applications from past years.

 • Proposed e5 Course Schedule